nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `view -cu`

 <div markdown="block" class="alert alert-info">
 * When the time of the `Consultation` displayed by `view -cu` is earlier than the local time (to year, month, date, hour, and minute) and then caught up eventually, it is still considered as an upcoming `Consultation` when you enter `view -cu`.
 This is to encourage the tutors to have this screen open while holding the `Consultation` session.
-When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated filtered `Consultation` list with the current local time as the standard.
+When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated `Consultation` list.
 </div>

 #### 6.6.10 Viewing all `Mastery Checks` : `-mc`
+(Eryn)

 Shows all confirmed `Mastery Check` sessions, both past and upcoming.